michalcichon/michalcichon.github.io/_posts/2020-10-17-basic-config-server-to-avoid-hardcoding-in-ios-app.md

 }
 ```

-When the app is run for the first time, it will fetch the whole config from `http://localhost:3000/config`.
-But the next time we have stored timestamp of the newest element.
+When the app is run for the first time, it fetch the whole config from `http://localhost:3000/config`.
+But the next time we have stored timestamp of the newest updated element.

-The standard formatter for ISO-8601 from `DateFormatter` doesn't allow fractional seconds that are returned from the backend side, so a custom formatter had to be implemented.
+Unfortunately, the standard formatter for ISO-8601 from `DateFormatter` doesn't allow fractional seconds that are returned from the backend side, so a custom formatter had to be implemented.
 I used the same approach as [here](https://stackoverflow.com/questions/46458487/how-to-convert-a-date-string-with-optional-fractional-seconds-using-codable-in-s/46458771#46458771).

 As you can see after we fetch the data, we `decode` and then `update`.